 Lassithi plateau, situated at 840m ASL on the island of Crete, is a natural fortress with a particularly fertile land, surrounded by mountains.
 History runs deep here.
 First inhabited during the Neolithic age, it became a major cult place of the Minoan civilization.

 Cornucopia (horn of plenty), is a personal artistic research on the plateau’s elusive identity.
-This rich land which has nourished the inhabitants of Crete for centuries, is the same place that according to the myth, Zeus was born in a cave and according to another myth is the bridal bed of Europe.
+This rich land which has nourished the inhabitants of Crete for centuries, is the same place that according to the myth, Zeus was born in a cave and according to another myth is the bridal bed of Europa.
 The plateau, similar to other Greek rural areas, has been under economic stress long before the generalized crisis.
 Young people are fleeting away, and the population is shrinking.
 As a result, most of the remaining people have become resilient to the ever-diminishing life prospects and live in their own environments.
 We felt an inexplicable connection to this place, since our first visit there.
-Being born and raised in cities, we photograph this agrarian world in order to understand, hopping in this process to create a puzzle.
+Being born and raised in cities, we photograph this agrarian world in order that we apprehend our role and significant interest to this place.
 As reflective practitioners, we persistently confront our experiences of this place, while shaping an unintended path that is open to interpretation.